 Under our amended and restated bylaws, the Board of Directors consists of seven to eleven members, as determined by the Board or the shareholders from time to time.
 Each director is elected annually to serve for a one-year term and until his successor is duly elected and qualified or until his death, resignation, removal or disqualification or until there is a decrease in the number of directors.
 All nominees presently serve as directors.
 Each director who is standing for re-election was elected to serve by the shareholders at our last regularly scheduled annual meeting.
+Erik H. van der Kaay, who has served on the Board of Directors since 1996, is not standing for re-election to the Board.
 There are no family relationships among any of our directors or officers.
-We intend that the proxy holders named in the accompanying proxy card will vote properly returned proxies to elect the eight nominees listed below as directors, unless the authority to vote is withheld.
+We intend that the proxy holders named in the accompanying proxy card will vote properly returned proxies to elect the seven nominees listed below as directors, unless the authority to vote is withheld.
 Although we expect that each of the nominees will be available for election, if any vacancy in the slate of nominees occurs, we expect that shares of common stock represented by proxies will be voted for the election of a substitute nominee or nominees recommended by the Governance and Nominating Committee and approved by the Board of Directors or for the election of the remaining nominees recommended by the Governance and Nominating Committee and approved by the Board of Directors.